kearneyLSE/ds105a-2024/README.md

 Casey is now adding another edit in 2025 as additional practice.

+Casey is now adding another line to test the source control feature of VS code that Jon demonstrates.

 ## How to fork this repository?

 1. Click on the `Fork` button on the top right corner of this page.